List of EastEnders characters introduced in 2019: Danny Hardcastle

 Danny Hardcastle, played by Paul Usher, made his first appearance in episode 5890, originally broadcast on 25 March 2019.
 Danny is introduced as a business associate of Phil Mitchell (Steve McFadden), as well as being involved with Keanu Taylor (Danny Walters).
 It was announced on 6 March 2019 that the character would appear for a "short period over the spring".
 Danny was introduced on 25 March 2019, departed on 25 April 2019 and returned on 16 March 2020 and departed again on 29 September 2020.

 Danny is an acquaintance of Phil Mitchell (Steve McFadden) who has a connection to garages used for money laundering in Spain, which leads Phil into liquidation.
 He arrives in Walford to tell Phil that he needs to come up with an alternative way to launder money, after the business of the garages collapsed.
 Phil's son Ben Mitchell (Max Bowden) decides to meet up with Danny and threaten him into going into business with him.
 As revenge, Danny sends Midge (Tom Colley) to befriend Phil's daughter Louise Mitchell (Tilly Keeper) and kidnap her.
-Louise gets trapped in a container and is due to be taken into sex trade in Odessa, but the Mitchell's manage to rescue her.
+Louise gets trapped in a container and is due to be taken into sex trade in Odesa, but the Mitchell's manage to rescue her.
 Phil confronts Danny and Danny reveals that it was a warning to Ben who threatened him and Danny insults him, causing Ben to almost attack him with a glassed cup.
 Danny later gives Phil another job offer, but Phil refuses and warns Danny never to contact him again.